 While the different segments of the hospitality and tourism industry have their own unique characteristics, they all share the same mission and heritage, serving the guest or customer.
 The segments of hospitality and tourism are traveling services, lodging, food service, and recreation services.
-They all possess a common future as one of the most dynamic employment and career fields available.
 Students will attain knowledge in food service disciplines, customer service, sanitation, purchasing and inventory control, business operations, marketing, retailing, accounting management, and communication skills.